 Walt Disney World is generally considered a very safe vacation spot for families all across the world.
 In fact, millions of people visit here every year with very few serious incidents ever happening.
 So why the concern now?
 That’s easy…global health crisis.

-Ever since our current health situation started having an effect on the U.S. people were wondering if Disney World is safe and if not, when will it be safe?
+Ever since COVID-19 started having an effect on the U.S., people were wondering if Disney World is still safe, and if not, when will it be safe to visit?

 With how easy it is to spread germs from person to person, avoiding crowds seems to be on most people’s minds today, and theme parks are one of the easiest places to find yourself surrounded by thousands of people, who could potentially pass their germs between each other.

-As we currently stand, Walt Disney World is now starting to reopen already, despite the current health crisis still going on.
-For example, Disney Springs is now open with most restaurants and shops now welcoming guests.
+As we currently stand, Walt Disney World is now open already, despite the current health crisis still going on.
+As it stands today, you can visit all 4 Disney World theme parks, some of the Disney World Resort Hotels, and Disney Springs is now open with most restaurants and shops welcoming guests.

-Starting July 11 the Walt Disney World theme parks are reopening starting with the Magic Kingdom and Animal Kingdom.
-On July 15, EPCOT and Disney’s Hollywood Studios are opening their gates too.
+On July 11, 2020, the Walt Disney World theme parks reopened starting with the Magic Kingdom and Animal Kingdom.
+On July 15, EPCOT and Disney’s Hollywood Studios opened their gates too.

-You might already be back at work, and life will go on in this “new normal” for a while, which also means potentially taking vacations to places like Orlando and visiting the theme parks.
+You might already be back at work, and as we have seen so far, life will go on in this “new normal” for a while.
+That means potentially taking vacations to places like Orlando and visiting the theme parks for whoever is ok with traveling.

-Let’s take a look at what Disney is going to do to keep guests safe and how they are preparing for that already.
+Let’s take a look at what Disney is going to do to keep guests safe right now.

 Disney’s Stance Toward Safety